Winners Announced for 2015 Wheelchair Division of the Peachtree Road Race

-Thousands of spectators turned out today to watch this year’s Wheelchair Division of the Peachtree Road Race in Atlanta.
-The annual 10K race drew 60 wheelchair athletes from nine countries.
+Despite the rain, thousands of spectators turned out today to watch this year’s Wheelchair Division of the Peachtree Road Race in Atlanta.
+The 34th annual 10K race drew 68 wheelchair athletes from eight countries.

 The 6.2-mile competition began on Lenox Road in the heart of Buckhead, Atlanta’s shopping district, and followed Peachtree Road for six miles before slicing through the heart of Midtown to the finish line at 10th Street and Piedmont Park.
 The race is the one of the largest and fastest wheelchair 10Ks in the country.

-The top finishers in each division received peach-shaped crystalline trophies in a ceremony at Piedmont Park, while cash prizes totaling $34,000 were doled out at a post-race brunch at Shepherd Center, which organizes the race.
+The top finishers in each division received peach-shaped crystalline trophies in a ceremony at Shepherd Center following a post-race brunch at the hospital.
+Shepherd Center, which organizes the race, doled out cash prizes totaling $37,000.
 Numerous Shepherd Center volunteers and staff members coordinated race logistics, including reviewing applications, orchestrating the start and finish, monitoring the times and overseeing the needs of the athletes.

-Shepherd Center’s Junior Committee was the Presenting Sponsor, Atlanta Track Club was the Platinum Sponsor and MARTA was the Silver Sponsor.
-Other sponsors were Intercontinental Buckhead Hotel, Global Flowers and Red Bull.
+The Atlanta Track Club was the platinum sponsor of the event, and MARTA and Mobility Works were the Silver Sponsors.
+Other sponsors were Intercontinental Buckhead Hotel and Global Flowers.
 Sponsors provided pre-and post-race brunches, defraying travel and lodging expenses for racers, and awarding cash prizes to winners.

 Shepherd Center provides world-class clinical care, research, and family support for people experiencing the most complex conditions, including spinal cord and brain injuries, multi-trauma, traumatic amputations, stroke, multiple sclerosis, and pain.
 An elite center recognized as both Spinal Cord Injury and Traumatic Brain Injury Model Systems, Shepherd Center is ranked by U.S. News as one of the nation’s top hospitals for rehabilitation.
 Shepherd Center treats thousands of patients annually with unmatched expertise and unwavering compassion to help them begin again.